 - Add the remaining ingredients and simmer a bit.

-Can this sauce be used in baked Italian dishes such as baked ziti or lasagna?
 Yes and I highly encourage everyone to do so!
 This sauce is perfect for baked dishes, and I use it in my lasagna every time.

-What is the best way to freeze homemade marinara sauce?
 I like to put my sauce in 2-cup or 4-cup containers, and layer a piece of plastic wrap on top to protect from freezer burn before putting on the lid.
 Just be sure not to fill the container too full or it will bust while freezing as the sauce expands.
 Also, wait until the sauce is cool before adding to any kind of plastic container.

 Here are More Italian-Inspired Recipes